-Builds on ECSEL JU experience and achievements
+Builds on ECSEL JU achievements

-The KDT joint undertaking builds on its predecessor ECSEL JU, which had a total of €4.9 billion investment in 2014-2020, and included 10 calls, 64 projects, and more than 2 100 participants.
+The KDT joint undertaking builds on its predecessor ECSEL JU, which had a total of €4.8 billion investment and included 16 calls, 92 projects, and more than 3 100 participations.

 Today Europe accounts for roughly 9-10% of global production – up from 6% five years ago thanks to the EU ECSEL initiative, which has been instrumental to reverse this trend.

-Provisional Call dates
+2021 and 2022 Call dates

-- Call-2022 expected to be launched mid 2022 with a deadline after the summer break 2022 and selected projects to be launched in 2023
+- Call-2022 expected to be launched mid-2022 with a deadline after the summer break 2022 and selected projects to be launched in 2023

 The role of AENEAS in the KDT JU